 Great Tibet Tour Logo GREAT TIBET TOUR ®

-History of Reting Monastery & Reting Rinpoche
+History & Reting Rinpoche

 At the beginning of the 15th century, it was converted to Gelug Sect and belonged to Sera Monastery.
 In the 16th century, Gelug’s living Buddha system was established.
 Reting Khenpo started to be inherited by the reincarnated Rinpoche.